 Ratings are calculated for each school and for each subgroup (Hispanic, Asian, etc.) within a school, where sufficient data is available.
 To calculate a rating for a school or subgroup, data must be available for two of the three components, or no rating will be assigned.
 Additionally, schools designated as ‘Alternative’ by the Civil Rights Data Collection (CRDC) do not receive a rating and do not factor into other schools’ ratings.

 If data from one of the metrics is only available for all students, and not disaggregated at the subgroup level, the data will still be used for calculating the overall rating.
 If non-disaggregated data results in an entire component not having data at the subgroup level, the combined average percentile for subgroups will be recalculated by comparing to a restricted combined average percentile for all students, which only consists of those components where subgroup data is available.
-For example, if college entrance exam data were not available for subgroups, the combined average percentile for subgroups would be an average of only two components: the High School Graduation component and the AP component.
+For example, if college entrance exam data were not available for subgroups, the combined average percentile for subgroups would be an average of only two components: the high school graduation component and the advanced courses component.
 Because the College Entrance Exam component would factor into the overall rating but not the subgroup rating, the ratings at the school-level could be very different depending on college entrance exam performance.
 If a school’s college entrance exam metrics were well above average, that would increase the school’s overall rating but not their subgroup ratings, which would not be an accurate reflection of subgroup performance compared to overall performance.
-To correct for this issue, a restricted combined average percentile for all students is calculated, which only includes the High School Graduation component and AP component.
+To correct for this issue, a restricted combined average percentile for all students is calculated, which only includes the high school graduation component and advanced courses component.
 Each combined average percentile for subgroups is recalculated by comparing to the restricted version for all students.
 This process produces subgroup ratings that more accurately reflect the differences between overall and subgroup performance.

 The GreatSchools Equity Rating is a measure of a school’s success in serving disadvantaged students and in ensuring all students achieve the same level of academic performance.
 While there are multiple dimensions to consider in calculating a metric that reflects a school’s equity, the Equity Rating is computed based upon the performance of disadvantaged groups and relative size of in-school gaps.
 These two components allow us to evaluate a school’s success in educating disadvantaged groups compared to students throughout the state, as well as compared specifically to other students at the school.
 The two components are computed and combined in a series of four steps: 1.
 Determining statewide disadvantaged groups, 2.
 Aggregating school performance across disadvantaged groups, 3.
 Calculating in-school gap-weights, 4.
 Computing the equity rating.